PRInTS: Reward Modeling for Long-Horizon Information Seeking: Related Work

-\paragraph{Reward Models for Reasoning.} To measure reasoning quality, Outcome Reward Models (ORMs) are used to predict the correctness of complete reasoning trajectories~\citep{Kim2024prospector, Pan2024swegym}.
-Consequently, ORMs cannot provide finer-grained, step-wise guidance over partial trajectories.
-Process Reward Models (PRMs) address this limitation by evaluating and assigning rewards for individual steps~\citep{Ton2024infogainprm,He2025generativeprm,chen-etal-2025-magicore}.
+\paragraph{Reward Models for Reasoning.} Outcome Reward Models (ORMs) predict the correctness of complete reasoning trajectories~\citep{Kim2024prospector, Pan2024swegym} but cannot provide finer-grained, step-wise guidance over partial trajectories.
+Process Reward Models (PRMs) address this limitation by evaluating individual steps~\citep{Ton2024infogainprm,He2025generativeprm,chen-etal-2025-magicore}.
 Recent advancements cast PRMs as generative judges~\citep{Wang2024selftaughtevaluators,Whitehouse2025j1,He2025generativeprm} that generate justifications for step scores and have achieved strong performance in mathematics~\citep{Zhao2025genprm,Xiong2025stepwiser,Wang2024mathshepherd}, finance~\citep{Zhou2025finprm}, and agentic tasks~\citep{Chae2025webshepherd, Choudhury2025agentprm}.
-In contrast to these existing PRM approaches that rank the validity of relatively short reasoning snippets and struggle with managing growing contexts, \ours is equipped with jointly evaluating reasoning with tool interactions, planning for subsequent actions across multiple dimensions of ``information gain'' in tandem with a compact trajectory summarization mechanism, inspired by approaches that compress reasoning histories and have shown success in context length reduction~\citep{Wu2025mindmap, kang2025acon,Ye2025agentfold}.
+In contrast to these existing PRM approaches that rank the validity of short reasoning snippets or struggle with managing growing contexts, \ours is equipped with jointly evaluating reasoning with tool interactions, planning for subsequent actions across multiple dimensions of ``information gain'' in tandem with a compact trajectory summarization mechanism, inspired by reasoning context compression approaches~\citep{Wu2025mindmap, kang2025acon,Ye2025agentfold}.